notchhill/project-beanz-2.0/Specifications.md

         To provide entertainment through a text-based adventure experience, providing a unique kind of gaming adventure 1.2 Theme
         Each of the adventure areas the player can access have slightly different fantasy-style, but the closest thing the game has to an overall theme is beanz

+        In this fictional world Planet Beanz (a bean-shaped planet) and is tidally locked (meaning one side always faces towards the sun and the other side always faces away.)
+This affects the biomes and the inhabitants.
+On the "hot" side (facing towards sun) there is an arid desert environment.
+On the cold side, there is the fractal forest, with a colder environment inhabited by forest gnomes.
+The cold side only gets light from the moon, which is reflected light from the sun.
+The fractal trees, with fractal-like leaves, developed in this environment to maximize their surface area for collecting light for photosynthisis.
+On the polar equator between the hot and cold sides is the Beancouver.
+Residing in Beancouver is Chef Garbanzo, who runs the Michelin 5 Star resturaunt Chef Garbanzo's Lean Bean Cuisine.
+Rising above Beancouver is the giant beanstalk that leads to the giant's castle in the sky.
+The player has to hunt for beans to be used in a delicious dish being prepared by Chef Garbanzo.

         1.2.1
         Desert area features a mirror and glass tunnels in a desert environment